by Victor Sesma

 They are part of guided tours to Santa Barbara Castle.

 The history of war also affected Alicante.
-The Second World War took the shape of a Civil War in Spain where two bands, republicans and the nationalists, fought each other.
+The Second World War took the shape of a Civil War in Spain where two bands, the republicans and the nationalists, fought each other.

 Alicante’s people and infrastructure were not an exception and suffered brutal and devasting consequences in this war.
 Alicante’s port was the last place in Spain taken by the nationalists.

 Ashamedly, until that happened, Alicante was bombed several times.
 The, arguably, most dramatic plane bombing in Spain during the war had as the main target Mercado Central.
 The date was Wednesday, 25 May 1938.
-It happened during a busy day and I prefer not to write here the consequences it had.
+It happened during a busy day and I prefer not to write here about the consequences it had.
 Check the Wikipedia article if you want to know more.